• Skip to primary navigation

 • Slice kernels from corn cobs.
 (Note: If you’d like, you can save 2 or 3 of the cobs and add them to the chowder as it cooks - this will help to enrich the stock with even more corn flavor.)

 • Heat a large skillet over medium heat and add bacon.
 Saute bacon until crisp, ~10 minutes.
-Transfer bacon to a paper towel-lined plate and drain off all but about 1 tablespoon grease from the skillet.
+Transfer bacon to a paper towel-lined plate and drain off all but about 1 Tbsp grease from the skillet.

 • Return skillet with bacon grease to medium heat and add butter.